 Federal Direct Loans are fixed-rate, low interest loans available to degree-seeking undergraduate and graduate students attending accredited schools at least half time.
 They are the most common source of college loan funds.There are two types of Direct Loans:

-For Direct Loans first disbursed between July 1, 2014 and June 30, 2015, the interest rate for undergraduate students is 4.66% for Subsidized and Unsubsidized Loans.
-The interest rate for graduate students is 6.21% for Unsubsidized Loans.
-For Direct Loans first disbursed between July 1, 2015 and June 30, 2016, the interest rate for undergraduate students is 4.29% for Subsidized and Unsubsidized Loans.
-The interest rate for graduate students is 5.84% for Unsubsidized Loans.
+For Direct Loans first disbursed between July 1, 2016 and June 30, 2017, the interest rate for undergraduate students is 3.76% for Subsidized and Unsubsidized Loans.
+The interest rate for graduate students is 5.31% for Unsubsidized Loans.
+The interest rate for graduate and parent PLUS loans is 6.31%

 If you are a

 “first-time borrower” on or after July 1, 2013, there is a limit on the maximum

 period of time (measured in academic years) that you can receive Direct

 Subsidized Loans.
 A “first-time borrower” is defined as an individual with no